 You’ll also need to consider small elements, like icons, and what they signify for people from particular locations who visit your multi language website.
-For instance, an icon of a globe for an Australian audience would look very different for users in Africa:
+For instance, an icon of a globe for an English speaking Australian audience would look very different for users in Africa:

 The third icon above indicates a globe but doesn’t feature a specific country or region, making it more appropriate for use on a multi language website.

 You’ll need to review images and other graphic elements, taking into account any regional and cultural sensitivities.
-So do your homework, research what’s culturally appropriate, and when in doubt, play it safe.

-Lastly, avoid using images and other graphics that have embedded text.
+Avoid using images and other graphics that have embedded text.
 You won’t be able to translate embedded text with tools like Weglot, so just avoid it altogether.

 8. Use culturally appropriate colors

 The way different cultures see and interpret color varies dramatically around the world.
-While color plays a crucial role in design, the exact role it plays is subjective and varies from culture to culture.

 For instance, in western culture, red symbolizes love, energy, passion, and danger.
 In Asian cultures, it’s a very important color, symbolizing good luck, prosperity, celebration, and a long life.
 Conversely, in some African countries, red is associated with death and aggression.